 Kay subscribes to the philosophy of the

-- On Instagram: @kdotca, I regularly document my process both as a preparator and multi-media artist here.
-Feel free to message me here.
+- On Instagram: @kdotcaOpens in new window, I regularly document my process both as a preparator and visual artist here.

 While it may seem odd for a visual artist to have such a minimalist design and lack of content for a website, this page is designed to acknowledge that: